 How did Thailand Come to be a Motorcycle Touring Mecca?

-Two decades ago, while Thailand was in the midst of a global tourism boom.
+Two decades ago, Thailand was in the midst of a global tourism boom.
 Motorcycle travel was in its DIY infancy.
 Adventurers like David Unkovich mapped out hundreds of highways and backroads.
 Why?
 So other foreigners could experience Southeast Asia’s Holy Grail of motorcycle touring.

 The wheels for motorcycle tourism to grow in popularity were firmly set in motion.